LorenzoJoquino/Physics215Project_CompSensGroup/README.md

 ### Signal reconstruction at sub-Nyquist Frequencies
 Matt Bagnes, Lorenzo Joquino

-1. To achieve accurate sampling of a signal, the sampling frequency must be at least twice as high as the highest relevant frequency in the signal - this is called the Nyquist Frequency.
-2. However, using a random sampling approach, we can **reduce sampling frequency** while still getting **accurate signal reconstruction**.
-This is very useful in **reducing cost for storing data**.
-3. Our project tests the **limits** of this method of signal reconstruction.

-#### General Approach

-1. Random-location sampling captures both short-term \(high frequency\) and long-term \(low frequency\) behavior of the signal.
-2. Signals can be expressed as a weighted sum of cosine waves of varying frequencies.
-We solve for these weights through linear algebra, fitting the sampled points in the *discrete cosine transform*.
+To store and analyze signals accurately, we usually need to take samples very frequently, which can be costly.
+Steve Brunton\* discusses explores a smarter method where points are sampled at random intervals instead of at uniform intervals.
+This random sampling approach can still capture both the long-term and short-term characteristics of the signal, even with fewer samples.
+The sampled points can then be fitted in order to recreate the full signal.
+Our project tests the limits the reconstruction method based on the signal's complexity.

-3. Code - we reference code by Steve Brunton from the book Data Driven Science and Engineering.
+\*we reference code by Steve Brunton from the book Data Driven Science and Engineering.

 #### Key Highlights